If you’d like to listen, click play!

 At The Superstore, a heap of avocados sit in a lovely green pile.
 They’re cheap for a change at a buck a pop.
 I give one a quick squeeze between thumb and middle finger.
 Rock hard.
 But no mind.
 Avocados are the green banana of our times, and they’ll ripen soon enough.
 Before getting too involved in the produce, I remind myself why I’m at the store and head to the dairy section to grab a quart of cream, wondering if maybe I should consider cutting back on the habit or buying 10%.
 Nah.
 Too few pleasures in life these days.
 Not giving up 18% yet.

-My two homes and the cities they live in, Waterloo and Halifax, are to each other as chalk is to cheese.
+My two homes in their two different cities, Waterloo and Halifax, are to each other as chalk is to cheese.

 Earlier today, I’d been seaside with three friends, picking wild cranberries at a secret patch.
 I was instructed to bring a ‘dumper’ to collect the berries, and a larger container to empty the dumper into when it was full.